When a tree hits your roof or a pipe bursts at 2 AM, you need a contractor who documents everything your carrier needs.

 We don't just tear out the damaged material and leave.
 Every insurance project follows the same documented lifecycle as our planned renovations, from written scope through the Signature Finish Protocol.

-Every claim is different, but here’s what Mid City Home Restoration covers under insurance and storm repair work.
+Every claim is different, but here's what Mid City Home Restoration cas under insurance and storm repair work.

 The biggest holdups on insurance repairs aren't the construction.
 They're the paperwork.
 MHR builds documentation into every project so your claim moves forward instead of sitting in a queue.